What is Accountant Responsibility?

 In accounting, if there is any journal posted or invoice booked in the system, it should be reviewed by the accountant and ensure that the invoice is not booked earlier or from an unknown Supplier.
-While closing the books for the month, accrual should be made for invoices due but not received and prepaid should be released.
+While closing the books for the month, accrual should be made for invoices due but not received, and prepaid should be released.

-Many times the job involves estimation while making provision for any expense or revenue item, here accountant must be clear in taking the basis for estimation and should be a bit conservative in approach.
-Also at a time when unsure of an item, whether to capitalize or expenseCapitalize Or ExpenseCapitalization recognizes the cost incurred as an expenditure that is capital in nature or as a business asset, whereas expensing refers to booking cost as an expense in the business's income statement, deducted from the total revenue while calculating the profits., one should follow accounting standards and other guiding notes to arrive at a rationale.
+Many times the job involves estimation while making provision for any expense or revenue item, here the accountant must be clear in taking the basis for estimation and should be a bit conservative in approach.
+Also, at a time when unsure of an item, whether to capitalize or expenseCapitalize Or ExpenseCapitalization recognizes the cost incurred as an expenditure that is capital in nature or as a business asset, whereas expensing refers to booking cost as an expense in the business's income statement, deducted from the total revenue while calculating the profits., one should follow accounting standards and other guiding notes to arrive at a rationale.

 #2 – Auditing

-The SOX was formed, and auditors were asked to go deep into the books.
+The SOXSOXThe Sarbanes-Oxley Act (Sox) of 2002 was enacted by the US Federal Law for increased corporate governance, strengthening the financial and capital markets at its core and boost the confidence of general users of financial reporting information and protect investors from scandals like that of Enron, WorldCom, and Tyco. was formed, and auditors were asked to go deep into the books.
 As an account, while working as an auditorWorking As An AuditorAn auditor is a professional appointed by an enterprise for an independent analysis of their accounting records and financial statements.
 An auditor issues a report about the accuracy and reliability of financial statements based on the country's local operating laws., one should never skip any step of the audit process.
-They must follow all the steps, take reasonable samples, question any ambiguities, ask the higher management for consent in writing where required and do all the reasonable check to ensure that books look good.
+They must follow all the steps, take reasonable samples, question any ambiguities, ask the higher management for consent in writing where required, and do all the reasonable checks to ensure that books look good.
 They should release the audit reportAudit ReportAn audit report is a document prepared by an external auditor at the end of the auditing process that consolidates all of his findings and observations about a company's financial statements. only after being satisfied with the validity and accuracy of numbers in financial statements.

 #3 – Certified Public Accountant